 A big thank you to our ARTS EDUCATION SPONSORS for making the magic happen.

-Methow Arts also offers a robust presenting season in the schools, bringing three professional touring groups to perform in school-wide assemblies.
-We’re still firming up our 2018-2019 presenting season in the schools, but so far we have these two groups coming to schools in the Okanogan County:
+Methow Arts also offers a robust presenting season in the schools, bringing four professional touring groups to perform in school-wide assemblies.
+During the 2019-2020 school year, we have scheduled these four groups to perform in partner schools in Okanogan County: